-The high dependency on technology to collect, manage and store information, may make us more vulnerable to severe security breaches.
-Human errors, malicious attacks and system malfunctions could cause great monetary damage or may result in jeopardizing our Firm’s reputation.
+The high dependency on technology to collect, manage and store information may make us more vulnerable to severe security breaches.
+Human errors, malicious attacks, and system malfunctions could cause prominent monetary damage or may result in jeopardising our Firm’s reputation.

-This policy applies to all our permanent and temporary employees, contractors, volunteers and anyone who has permanent or temporary access to our systems and hardware.
+This Cyber Security policy applies to all our permanent and temporary employees, contractors, volunteers, and anyone who has permanent or temporary access to our systems and hardware.

 Confidential data is secret and valuable to the Firm.
 Some common examples are:

 All employees are obliged to protect this data.
-In this policy, we will give our employees instructions on how to avoid security breaches.
+In this policy, we will give our employees instructions on how to how to abstain from security breaches.

-Employees while using their digital devices to access Firm’s emails or accounts, may introduce security risk to our data.
-We regularly advise our employees to keep their personal as well as Firm-issued computer, tablet and cell phone secure.
+Employees while using their digital devices to access the Firm’s emails or accounts may introduce security risks to our data.
+We regularly advise our employees to keep their personal as well as Firm-issued computers, tablets, and cell phones secure.
 They can do this if they:

-We also advise our employees against accessing Firm’s internal systems and accounts from other people’s devices or letting others to access their devices.
+We also advise our employees against accessing the Firm’s internal systems and accounts from other people’s devices or letting others access their devices.

-When new hires or current employees receive Firm-issued equipment they may receive instructions for:
+When new hires or prevailing employees receive Firm-issued gadgetry, they may receive instructions for: